Klamath River, California

 Klamath River is an unincorporated community in Siskiyou County, California, United States, situated on the Klamath River.
 It is located on State Route 96, near the Oregon border.
 The name "Klamath" was derived from an Indian word Tlamatl which means "they of the (Klamath) river," from /-matl/ "river." in Chinook.
-The community of Klamath River is about 11 mi long and includes both sides of the river from Gottville to Kohl Creek.
+The community of Klamath River is approximately 11 mi long and includes both sides of the river from Gottville to Kohl Creek.
 The population is 190.
 In 2022, a forest fire destroyed most of the structures in the town.

 History

 The Klamath River area was home to the Hupa (Hoopa), Karuk, Modoc, and Yurok Indian tribes.
 Native Americans relied on the river for its abundance of salmon and trout.

 The California Gold Rush of 1848–1855 brought many miners to the Klamath River watershed.
 The miners caused disruption in the lives of the Native Americans of the area by damming and diverting water for mining purposes, which made it difficult for spawning salmon and other fish populations to survive.
 There are remnants of old mining sites along the river.
 The town of Happy Camp, first settled in 1851, was named for its fruitful yields of gold.
 The Klamath River was used by the Quicksilver Mining Co. in the late 19th century where they extracted mercury and cinnabar located up Beaver Creek.
 Tunnels that were dug to extract gold were later used by bootleggers of whiskey.

 In 2022, the McKinney Fire destroyed most of the structures in the town, leaving only a handful of homes.